-The Martyrs of Vietnam, whom we commemorate today, were a whole panoply of Christians, bishops, priests, Franciscans, Dominicans, lay men, women and children, put to death in the most horrific of ways in the series of persecutions in that troubled country in the 17th to 19th centuries.
-There were thousands, 117 of whom have been officially canonized by the Church (by Pope John Paul II in 1988), amongst them Andrew-Dung Lac and Theophane Venard, both priests, the latter inspiring the vocation of a young French girl, Therese of Lisieux, who is patroness of the missions, even though she spent almost all of her brief 24 years in a convent.
+On this memorial of the Martyrs of Vietnam, we commemorate today a whole panoply of white-robed witnesses, Christians, bishops, priests, Franciscans, Dominicans, lay men, women and children, who were put to death in the most horrific of ways in the series of persecutions in that troubled country in the 17th to 19th centuries.
+There were thousands – some say up to 300,000 – who offered their lives for the Faith, 117 of whom have been officially canonized by Pope John Paul II in 1988.
+Amongst them were the priests Andrew-Dung Lac and Théophane Vénard , the latter inspiring the vocation of a young French girl, Therese of Lisieux.
+As a Carmelite, she offered her own life for their far-off labours, and has been declared patroness of the missions, even though she spent almost all of her brief 24 years in a convent.

 In the midst of these torments, which usually terrify others, I am, by the grace of God, full of joy and gladness, because I am not alone – Christ is with me.

 Vietnam, like China, North Korea and Cambodia, fell into Communism soon after the Second World War, which the tragic war in the Sixties could not – or did not – prevent.
 We must pray for their people, as their leaders begin to realize the economic, and spiritual, futility of Marx’ materialistic ideology, and see that only with a transcendent vision of the human person can nations flourish.